PeterL1n/BackgroundMattingV2/README.md

 A list of projects built by third-party developers in the community.
 If you have a project to share, fill out this [survey]([survey](https://docs.google.com/forms/d/e/1FAIpQLSdR9Yhu9V1QE3pN_LvZJJyDaEpJD2cscOOqMz8N732eLDf42A/viewform?usp=sf_link)).

 * [Web Demo by Gradio](https://gradio.app/g/BackgroundMattingV2): Matting your own images from your browser.

+## Tips

+* When converting resnet50 model to onnx, set pytorch verison to 1.6.0 or less because "IF" node cannot convert tensorRT7.